- Albert Einstein College of Medicine

 His oncology research is focused on the ways in which AS impacts breast cancer and melanoma.

-Unique mechanisms of connective tissue growth factor regulation in airway smooth muscle in asthma: relationship with airway remodelling.
+- Unique mechanisms of connective tissue growth factor regulation in airway smooth muscle in asthma: relationship with airway remodeling.
 Wang J, Faiz A, Ge Q, Vermeulen CJ, … Ashton, AW, et al. J Cell Mol Med.
 2018;22(5):2826-37.